 2.16.1.4.
-ACCESS TO PREMISES OF CUSTOMER
+ACCESS TO THE PREMISES OF THE CUSTOMER

-The District shall at all reasonable hours have access to meters, service connections, and other property which may be located on a customer's premises for purposes of installation, maintenance, operation, or removal of the property at the time service is to be terminated.
+The District shall at all reasonable hours have access to meters, service connections, and other property that may be located on a customer's premises for purposes of installation, maintenance, operation, or removal of the property at the time service is to be terminated.
 The customer's system should be open for inspection at all reasonable times to authorized representatives of the District.